DIY elderberry syrup recipe

 - Fresh at the farmers market when in season.

-- Check your local health food store for dried berries.
+- Check your local health food store for dried elderberries.

 How To Make Elderberry Syrup From Dried Elderberries